These promotions will be applied to this item:

 "...this book I really enjoyed it - really well written and some excellent characters."
 Read more

-Customers appreciate the book's era, describing it as a classic of its time, with one customer noting how evocative it is of a time long gone.
+Customers appreciate the book's era, describing it as a classic of its time, with one customer noting how it evokes a time long gone.

 "...is one of my favourite passages in all literature, and in this lovely Dover paperback you get a bit more of it than you do in other editions, where..."
 Read more